nf-core/rnaseq/docs/usage.md

 - Use `--featurecounts_feature_type 'CDS' --featurecounts_group_type 'product'` to identify the number of hypothetical proteins.
 However, the featureCounts QC will no longer reflect the biotype information from your RNA.

 Please get in touch with us on the #rnaseq channel in the [nf-core Slack workspace](https://nf-co.re/join) if you are having problems or need any advice.

-#### Indices

-By default, indices are generated dynamically by the workflow for tools such as STAR and Salmon.
-Since indexing is an expensive process in time and resources you should ensure that it is only done once, by retaining the indices generated from each batch of reference files:

-- the `--save_reference` parameter will save your indices in your results directory
-- the `--skip_alignment --skip_pseudo_alignment` will disable other processes if you'd like to do an 'indexing only' workflow run.

-Once you have the indices from a workflow run you should save them somewhere central and reuse them in subsequent runs using custom config files or command line parameters such as `--star_index '/path/to/STAR/index/'`.

 ### iGenomes (not recommended)